 I worked for a few more years after that.
 I moved back to California to help establish a City Year office in San Jose.
 There, I designed and managed a year-long curriculum of service-based learning for young people who dedicated a year of their lives to community service.
 Later on, I worked at the Presidio Leadership Center and found myself facilitating organizational learning and teaching leadership.

 All of this work experience helped me confirm what I got a glimpse of earlier: I do love creating experiences of learning.
 But I was also able to refine what I knew about myself: I like creating COLLECTIVE experiences of learning and opportunities for SELF-KNOWLEDGE.

 While I was working, I was also reading, a lot.
-I was reading bell hooks (like this, this, this, and my fave), Cornell West (this one), and Asian American anthologies.
+I was reading bell hooks (like Talking Back, Killing Rage, Teaching to Transgress, and my fave, Breaking Bread), Cornell West (Race Matters), and Asian American anthologies.
 And through this, I made another self-discovery: I really like intellectual work--thinking about how we know what we know, and talking with others to deconstruct what we think we know, especially when it comes to the dynamics of race in the U.S.